Tietan92/GFDM/README.md

-# gfdm-Toolkit : A physical solver library based on the generalized finite difference method
+# gfdm-Toolkit : A physical solver library based on the Finite Pointset Method
-The generalized finite difference method is a meshfree approach to solve partial differential equations numericaly.
+The Finite Pointset Method is a meshfree approach to solve partial differential equations numericaly.
 Instead of a mesh only a pointcloud of the computitional domain is needed.
 This offers many advantages specially for non-linear field problems in continuum mechanics.
 The gfdm-Toolkit consists solvers for the following problems:
 - **Dynamics of incompressible fluids (2D)**
 - **Dynamics of elastic solids (2D)**
 - **Linear Heat Conduction (2D)**